nestybox/sysbox/docs/user-guide/security.md

 For Docker specifically, this occurs when Docker is not configured with userns-remap (which is normally the case).

-This has the advantage that no change in the configuration of the container manager (e.g., Docker) is required, so it can continue to launch regular containers (i.e., with the OCI runc) as usual while at the same time launch system containers with Sysbox.
+This has the advantage that both of the drawbacks listed in the prior section are solved:

+-   No change in the configuration of the container manager (e.g., Docker) is required, so it can continue to launch regular containers (i.e., with the OCI runc) as usual while at the same time launch system containers with Sysbox.

+-   Sysbox automatically deals with file permissions for the container's root file system as well as any host files or directories bind-mounted into the container.

 #### Dependence on Shiftfs